alexkm13/nhl-app/README.md

 - [ ] Multi-tenant isolation
 - [ ] CI/CD with automated testing

-## 🤝 Contributing

-This is a demonstration project showcasing microservices patterns and event-driven architecture.

 ## 📄 License

 MIT License - See LICENSE file for details

----

-**Built with ❄️ for NHL analytics**